 Search Channel: e+e- → ZH, Z→ll/qq, H→bb, at Ecm = 500 GeV

-Detector Benchmark: in Z→ll channel, there is no ambiguous in jet clustering, Higgs mass measurement is largely affected by b-jet energy resolution; however in an alternative method, measurement can be affected only by jet direction resolution, lepton momentum resolution.
-In Z→qq channel, there is some contamination from jet clustering, which might be not a serious problem at 500 GeV; so the measurement is largely affected by JER and modeling of b-jet energy distribution.
+Detector Benchmark: In the Z→ll channel, there is no ambiguity in jet clustering, Higgs mass measurement is largely affected by b-jet energy resolution; however in an alternative method, measurement can be affected only by jet direction resolution and lepton momentum resolution.
+In the Z→qq channel, there is some contamination from jet clustering, which might not be a serious problem at 500 GeV; so the measurement is largely affected by JER and modeling of b-jet energy distribution.

 final observable: Higgs mass (of course)

 intermediate observables: jet direction resolution, jet energy resolution, lepton momentum resolution